Good Luck mine is located on the South side of the wooded Via Gellia valley in Middleton Wood at SK269566 just off the A5012.

 By 1840 the Good Luck Mine was essentially exhausted but later adventurers raised a little more galena, and The Mining Record Office logged 1.2 tons in the period 1872 to 1882.
 Some barite and fluorite brought extra profit, whilst the copper minerals azurite and malachite were detected.
 In the 1920’s spoil dumps were re-processed and some further galena was prepared for mining in the 1950’s.

 After being worked right up till 1952 the adit became derelict and then the entrance was blown in.
 It was not until 1972 that it was opened again.
-Currently the mine is under the care of the Goodluck Mine Preservation Club wha are committed to its preservation for future generations..
+Currently the mine is under the care of Good Luck Mine Preservation Club.